Subscribe to our Newsletter

 Misusing Accounting Software

 Accounting software, like Xero or QuickBooks, is a good way to track money coming in and out of a business, but they are only as good as the information you put in.
-That’s why it is crucial to know how to use the software you have selected, and take your time when recording transactions as miscoding transactions and other data entry errors are the biggest mistake made by small businesses.
+That’s why it is crucial to know how to use the software you have selected, and take your time when recording transactions as miscoding transactions and other data entry errors are the biggest mistakes made by small businesses.
 The correct use of the software will result in accurate real-time information that can assist you in any business decision you need to make.

-It is also important to remember that technology isn’t always the solution and it is important to find the accounting software that is right for you, for example an expensive enterprise accounting system might not be the right choice for small business owners.
+It is also important to remember that technology isn’t always the solution and it is important to find the accounting software that is right for you, for example, an expensive enterprise accounting system might not be the right choice for small business owners.
 It is crucial to select the technology or software that matches your needs and leads to both cost and time effective accounting, free of mistakes and oversights.

 Failure to Set a Budget

-When making major financial decisions or undertaking a new project, budgets can be used to calculate the costs of the expansion and judge whether it the benefits outweigh the risks.
+When making major financial decisions or undertaking a new project, budgets can be used to calculate the costs of the expansion and judge whether the benefits outweigh the risks.
 Furthermore, budgets can be used to guide a company through change, and even used to rein in a project that has ended up taking longer or costing more than it should have.

 Budgets can play many more functions within a business.
 They can be used as a baseline to judge future financial results, and they can also be used to set business objectives like reducing expenses or increasing revenue.
 It is important to set and adhere to budgets as they are an effective way of helping a business grow with a clear direction and are an efficient means to judge actual growth against what was projected.